Trump ties may come back to haunt in swing state Wisconsin

 “I would advise Michels to focus on what people currently care about the most, and that’s their concern about the economy, their concern about inflation, their concern about crime,” Graul said.

-Evers pointed to recent polls to argue that Michels is out of step with a majority of Wisconsin residents on key issues like abortion rights and the outcome of the 2020 election won by President Joe Biden.
+Evers pointed to recent polls to argue that Michels is out of step with a majority of Wisconsin residents on key issues like abortion rights and the outcome of the 2020 election won by Biden.
 Trump has continued to push for decertification, which attorneys from both sides and legal experts have discounted as an unconstitutional impossibility.

-Michels has been inconsistent on decertification, saying it was not a priority, then saying “everything will be on the table.”
-However, Michels does want to disband the state’s bipartisan elections commission, which was created by Republicans and oversees elections.
-He also said he would sign a host of bills passed by the GOP-controlled Legislature and vetoed by Evers that would make it more difficult to vote absentee.
+Michels has been inconsistent on decertification, but he does want to dismantle the bipartisan elections commission and sign bills Evers vetoed that would make it harder to vote absentee.

+Trump is popular with many because he is perceived to be a fighter, but Michels needs to broaden that message, said Republican Assembly Speaker Robin Vos.
+He endorsed former Lt.
+Gov. Rebecca Kleefisch in the primary and was targeted for defeat by Trump.

+“If he is a perceived to be a fighter who gets things done, I think that will be a much more appealing general election message,” Vos said of Michels.

+Whether he would tell Michels to distance himself from Trump, Vos said he would only give his advice “in private.”

-Michels’ win over former Lt.
-Gov. Rebecca Kleefisch, who was endorsed by Mike Pence and GOP legislative leaders, was the clearest victory for a Trump-backed candidate in Wisconsin.
-A little-known challenger Trump endorsed almost knocked off powerful Republican Assembly Speaker Robin Vos, and an attorney general candidate who ran on the platform of decertifying Biden’s win in the state got a surprising 26% of the vote.
+Michels’ win over Kleefisch, who was endorsed by Mike Pence, was the clearest victory for a Trump-backed candidate in Wisconsin.
+A little-known challenger Trump endorsed almost knocked off Vos, and an attorney general candidate who ran on the platform of decertifying Biden’s win in the state got a surprising 26% of the vote.

 In the days before the election, Vos challenger Adam Steen was joined on the campaign trail by the investigator Vos hired under pressure from Trump to look into the 2020 election.
-That investigator, former Wisconsin Supreme Court Justice Michael Gableman, endorsed Steen and appeared at the Trump rally.
+That investigator, former Wisconsin Supreme Court Justice Michael Gableman, also appeared at the Trump rally.

 A triumphant Vos declared his 260-vote win shows “you don’t have to be a lapdog to whatever Donald Trump says.”
 Vos called a meeting of Assembly Republicans for Tuesday to discuss the future of Gableman’s contract, which has cost taxpayers more than $1.1 million and remains subject to five pending lawsuits.